apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 HBase.
 This sink provides the same consistency guarantees as HBase, which is currently row-wise atomicity.
 In the event of Hbase failing to write certain events, the sink will replay all events in that transaction.
+AsyncHBaseSink can only be used with HBase 1.x.
+The async client library used by AsyncHBaseSink is not available for HBase 2.
 The type is the FQCN: org.apache.flume.sink.hbase.AsyncHBaseSink.
 Required properties are in **bold**.